PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 That gives you a known-good baseline.
 If we subsequently break Gazebo, ROS dependencies, Python packages, etc., you can roll straight back rather than spending hours repairing the installation.

 And I would not install NATS inside this VM as a server.
 The VM should be a NATS client connecting to the Raspberry Pi, as we established earlier.

-The next logical step would be for us to

-go through creating the Fusion VM and installing Ubuntu 24.04 + ROS 2 Jazzy + Gazebo Harmonic, one stage at a time, including the Fusion settings I'd use for a 2017 MacBook Pro.

---- next ----

-cd "$HOME/ROV - HiL and SiL/ros2_ws/src"